-Division II, III, IA Championship One round of pools; 5 and 6 or 6 and 7 persons per pool, 80 percent promoted to simple direct elimination.
-Junior Olympic Fencing Championships One round of pools; of 6 or 7 persons per pool, 80 percent promoted to simple direct elimination Junior & Cadet NAC and July Challenge One round of pools of 6 or 7 persons per pool, 80 percent promoted to simple direct elimination.
+Division II, III, IA Championship One round of pools; 5 and 6 or 6 and 7 persons per pool, 80% promoted to simple direct elimination.
+Division II, III, IA Championship One round of pools; 5 and 6 or 6 and 7 persons per pool, 80% promoted to simple direct elimination.
+Junior Olympic Fencing Championships One round of pools; of 6 or 7 persons per pool, 80% promoted to simple direct elimination Junior & Cadet NAC and July Challenge One round of pools of 6 or 7 persons per pool, 80% promoted to simple direct elimination.
 Y14 SYC & NAC One round of pools; 5 and 6 or 6 and 7 persons per pool, 100% promoted to simple direct elimination.
 Y14 National Championship One round of pools; 5 and 6 or 6 and 7 persons per pool, 80% promoted to simple direct elimination.
 Y12 NAC, Regional and Super Youth Circuit One round of pools; 5 and 6 or 6 and 7 persons per pool, 100% promoted to direct simple elimination in which bouts are 15 touch bouts.
 Y12 National Championship One round of pools; 5 and 6 or 6 and 7 persons per pool, 80% promoted to simple direct elimination.
 Y10 NAC, National Championships, Regional & Super Youth Circuit One round of pools; 5 and 6 or 6 and 7 persons per pool, 100% promoted to simple direct elimination in which bouts are 10 touch bouts with two 3 minute periods.
-Veteran Age National Championships One round of pools; 5 and 6 or 6 and 7 persons per pool, 100% promoted to simple direct elimination in which bouts are 10 touch bouts with two 3 minute periods.
+Veteran Age NAC & National Championships One round of pools; 5 and 6 or 6 and 7 persons per pool.
+In V70 and V80 events, pools with 8 or more fencers will not be allowed to double strip until the pool is halfway completed 100% promoted to simple direct elimination in which bouts are 10 touch bouts with two 3 minute periods.
 There is a one-minute rest between periods.
-Veteran Open NAC & Veteran Age NAC One round of pools; 5 and 6 or 6 and 7 persons per pool, 100% promoted to single direct elimination in which bouts are 10 touch bouts with two 3 minute periods.
+For pools of 8 or 9, the pools cannot be double stripped until the pool is half complete; i.e. after the 14th bout in a pool of 8 and after the 18th bout in a pool of 9.
+Veteran Open NAC One round of pools; 5 and 6 or 6 and 7 persons per pool.
+In V70 and V80 events, pools with 8 or more fencers will not be allowed to double strip until the pool is halfway completed 100% promoted to single direct elimination in which bouts are 10 touch bouts with two 3 minute periods.
 There is a one minute rest between periods.
-Parafencing NAC & National Championships Two rounds of pools; 100%promoted to simple direct elimination.
+Parafencing NAC & National Championships Two rounds of pools for events with less than 10 athletes; 100% promoted to simple direct elimination.
 Parafencing Walk N Roll Tournaments The tournament is seeded based upon the ratings of all fencers.
 The parafencers and able-bodied fencers will be able to earn ratings from this event based upon the USA Fencing Event Classification Chart.
 During the competition, all able-bodied fencers will compete against each other using traditional able-body rules.
 When two parafencers, or an able-bodied and parafencer, fence in pools or direct elimination bouts, the bout will take place in a seated position using parafencing rules.
 Team Competitions NAC & Championships Direct elimination from beginning of competition.
 Relay format, 9 bouts to a maximum score of 45 - increments of 5 touches or maximum time of 3 minutes for each bout.
 Fence-off for 3rd.